stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 to enter here unless a more easily gained interior were encountered.

-  Finally, though, we did encounter exactly the opening we wished; an archway about six feet wide and ten feet high, marking the former end of an a&euml;rial bridge which had spanned an alley about five feet above the present level of glaciation.
+  Finally, though, we did encounter exactly the opening we wished; an archway about six feet wide and ten feet high, marking the former end of an aërial bridge which had spanned an alley about five feet above the present level of glaciation.
 These archways, of course, were flush with upper-story floors; and in this case one of the floors still existed.
 The building thus accessible was a series of rectangular terraces on our left facing westward.